jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

 ### Week 16, May 11th: Final Class

 - No assigned readings or viewings.
 We'll decide later in the semester how we want to use this final class.
 I will also hold it on the off chance that we need to cancel a class (snow day, pandemic, revolt against the government, etc.).
-- *Due*: Final essays due Monday 17 May.
+- *Due*: Final essays due Tue 11 May.

 ## Acknowledgements